 Paradise Valley float trips are one our best options for large brown trout.

 Parks' Fly Shop began running guided float trips in 1955, utilizing a war-surplus rubber raft that had apparently earned several Purple Hearts during its service, based on the number of leaks.
 We then graduated to low-profile jon boats, which sure made running rapids fun.
 Nowadays we utilize both purpose-built fly fishing drift boats and rafts with fly fishing frames.
 The Yellowstone River is our home water and the river on which we run the vast majority of our guided float trips.
-We run guided trips on the entire blue ribbon portion of the Yellowstone River between Gardiner and Columbus.
+We run guided trips on the entire blue ribbon portion of the Yellowstone, between Gardiner and Columbus.
 In addition to the Yellowstone, we also offer trips on portions of the Madison, Gallatin, Boulder, Jefferson, and Missouri Rivers.

 Float trips on the Yellowstone are available as full-day and half-day options.
 Trips are available from the middle of March through early November except during the spring runoff.